-How to help people experiencing homelessness this Christmas
+How to help people experiencing homelessness this winter

-Luckily we can all make a difference for homeless people, especially during the festive season – and it’s not as hard as you think.
+Luckily we can all make a difference for homeless people, especially during winter – and it’s not as hard as you think.
 Here are some ideas.

 Connect someone to help